filiphric/filiphric.com-new/content/speaking-policy/index.md

 An example of an opposite case are internal company events.
 I approach these as professional consultations where my expertise is transformed into value for the company.

+## Branding and promotion
+I’m happy to help you with the promotion of your event by posting about it on my social media channels.
+If you have a template or a page you want me to share, it’s a great help.

+Some events nowadays ask me to record a video promoting the event.
+In exchange for recording a video I usually ask organizers for the ability to promote my course on the event page and during the event.
+This is not a requirement, but I believe it’s a fair trade.
+Alternatives can always be discussed.

+I don’t use presentation templates provided by the event organizers.
+I always strive to bring originality to the events I present at.
+My design choices as well as the way I present my ideas to the audience are a big part of that.

 ## Diversity and inclusion
 I don’t feel comfortable taking part in events where the speaker line-up is a stereotypical group of IT guys.
 I value conference organizers that make the effort to include under-represented groups in tech and I believe they carry the responsibility to make sure that the speaker line-up is diverse.
 While I’m not a member of any under-represented group, I’m more than happy to help with this effort.

+## Bio and photo
+### Bio
+Filip Hric is a freelance DevRel, consultant, tester and developer.
+He teaches testers about web development and developers about testing.
+Filip is an international keynote speaker and one of the leading experts on test automation in Cypress.io.
+He’s an author of several Cypress workshops and has taught hundreds of testers and developers around the world how to effectively use Cypress and apply good practices in web test automation.
+Enjoys running, playing guitar and spending time with his wife and four children.

+### Photo
+You can find my currently used photo on [this link](https://www.dropbox.com/scl/fo/vwtpbk660ub9hqz3tadh7/ADgRWMV8pe28Rcw65E6Z_hY?rlkey=e85iw65iqztqnldbnbrjibqpg&st=een7jiy2&dl=1).

 ## Contact me
 If you have any question or if you are considering me for you upcoming event, feel free to contact me through your [preferred social network or directly via email](https://links.filiphric.com).